 6. You Eat “Low-fat” Foods

 Research has shown that low-fat isn’t the way to go when it comes to maintaining a healthy weight.
-Studies have concluded that eating high-fat dairy is linked to a lower risk of developing obesity.
+In fact, one study that compared a low-fat diet to a low-carb one concluded that eating high-fat is results in weight loss, lower triglycerides, and higher levels of HDL cholesterol (the “good” kind).

 7. You Eat In Restaurants That Play Classical Music